Guide To Santillana del Mar, Cantabria's Time Warp Medieval Village

 Once an important pilgrimage center, this magnificent building houses the tomb of the local medieval martyr, St Juliana or Santa Llana, from which the village takes its name.

 The ivy covered cloister is considered a masterpiece.
 The columns in the cloister are intricately carved.
 They show biblical scenes and mythical beasts like coiled serpents.
 There's a 17th century Mexican silver altarpiece, a somewhat surprising piece for a tiny village.

 I didn't venture in, I was headed to Comillas.
 But if you want a dark and morbidly fascinating dose of medieval history, stop in at the Torture Museum, El Museo de la Tortura, on Calle de Bertrand Clisson.

 The museum has a collection of 70 genuine and replica torture devices.
 The exhibits describe all the sickening ways people were tortured and publicly humiliated during the Spanish Inquisition.

 I feel happy to live in this century.
 Just reading about it was pure torture.

 One of the highlights of our visit was witnessing a religious procession to the Colegiatia.
 The locals dressed for the occasion.
 It was fascinating to watch.
 Here's my video.

-Seven minutes from the village lies the world renowned Altamira Caves.
+Seven minutes from the village lies the world renowned Altamira Caves, famous landmark in Spain.
 The caves are 36,000 years old.
 They date from the end of the Ice Age and contain some of the best preserved prehistoric art anywhere in the world.
 They're known as the "Sistine Chapel of the Paleolithic Age."